MakeSchool-Tutorials/SPD1.04-Curriculum/Class02.md

 ### Challenges
 There are many great resources to help learn how to develop and utilize tests in your applications.
 We will use this tutorial for this section of the SPD course.
 - [Unit Testing with Pytest](https://github.com/BriantOliveira/SPD1.04-Curriculum/blob/master/source/02.md)
-    - Automated Test Vs. Manual Test
+    - Testing your code
-    - Unit Test Vs. Integrated Test
+    - Writing your firts test
-    - Choosing a Test runner
+    - Executing your first test

 ## Stetch Challenges
 - If you want to see how you can implement testing in your web frameworks, you can complete this section of the tuorial.
 [Testing for Web Frameworks Like Django and Flask](https://realpython.com/python-testing/#testing-for-web-frameworks-like-django-and-flask)